Excel VBA Variant Data Type

 - VBA always guesses the best possible data type and assign accordingly.

-- In case of Integer data type limit Variant data type doesn’t notify us the moment it crosses 32767 limits.
+- In the case of Integer data type limit Variant data type doesn’t notify us the moment it crosses 32767 limits.

 This has been a guide to VBA Variant.
 Here we discuss how to declare and use the Variant data type, which is universal and hold any kind of data type in VBA except fixed-length string data.
 You can learn more about VBA from the following articles –